pnp/PnP-Transformation/InfoPath/Samples/KnockOut.SinglePageApp/readme.md

 </script>
 ```

-## Knockout model ##
+## Knockout view-model ##
-Just like the view the model is also implemented using JavaScript.
+Just like the view the view-model is also implemented using JavaScript.
 In this sample the model is named `Emp-Registration-Form.js`.
 When this script is loaded it will load the `initEmpForm` function:

 ```JavaScript
 $(document).ready(function () {